bberkay/sveltekit-mongodb/README.md

 #### Features
 - Contact with Nodemailer
-- Reactive Pagination and Search
+- Realtime Pagination and Search

 The main goal is to use sveltekit, mongodb and typescript technologies in the same project.